A Trip Down Memory Lane

 From the start, The Philatelic Foundation was serious about assembling the best references (both stamps and literature) that were available.
 To that end, it was fortunate in being able to acquire the reference collection of John Luff, built over half a century and encompassing the whole world to about 1948 (the PF wouldn’t issue certificates for stamps printed after 1948 for many years, not then having suitable reference material).
 The PF also acquired the research notes and correspondence of Stanley Ashbrook, collections of Sperati and Fournier forgeries, a complete photographic record of the famous Caspary collection on its original pages, and continues to receive photographic records of major specialized collections.

 These holdings, together with thousands of years of collective experience on the part of the staff and the volunteer consultants (collectors, dealers and auctioneers alike), have made the PF’s certificates the standard of excellence, accuracy and confidence in the philatelic world.
-From just a thousand certificates in 1945 to a rate of 12,000 to 15,000 annually now, the certification process is our main activity.
-And the results and records are available and have been used for serious research, everything from pin-pointing new classic plate varieties that have been included in the standard catalogs, to uncovering and helping stop fakers and forgers and manipulators of stamps and covers.
+Having issued just a thousand certificates in 1945 to over a half million certificates now, an opinion of authenticity issued by the PF is the most authoritative and respected in the hobby.
+And the opinions and digital images of the stamps and covers on those certificates are available on-line and have been used for serious research, everything from pin-pointing new classic plate varieties that have been included in the standard catalogs, to uncovering and helping stop fakers and forgers and manipulators of stamps and covers.

 The Philatelic Foundation today truly fulfills the vision of its founders.
 It deserves the support of every serious philatelist.
 Become a contributor, send us copies of your latest philatelic handbook or monograph, offer to come in and discuss areas in which you are the recognized authority… There’s a lot of ways you can be part of The Philatelic Foundation family!

 We have posted a few articles on people who were crucially involved in the early years of our organization, as listed below.